-- 31. Why do some locations on the portal not have a Fabric ID? - CAIs sometimes do not have a Fabric ID.
+38. Why do some locations on the portal not have a Fabric ID?

+CAIs sometimes do not have a Fabric ID.
 However, all unserved and underserved locations will have a Fabric ID.
-If Applicants are having difficulty locating the Fabric ID, please email ACA at broadband@azcommerce.com for assistance. - 32.
-Did ACA adopt a broader definition of CAI?
+If Applicants are having difficulty locating the Fabric ID, please email ACA at broadband@azcommerce.com for assistance.

+39. Did ACA adopt a broader definition of CAI?
 Is there any estimate on the impact of the existing CAI list?
-Additionally, what is the speed requirements for CAIs?
+Additionally, what are the speed requirements for CAIs?

-ACA is following the definitions in the NTIA Restructuring Policy released on June 6, 2025. - 33.
-ACA is currently using V4 Fabric for their list of eligible BSLs, which corresponds to availability data as of December 31, 2024.
+ACA is following the definitions in the NTIA Restructuring Policy Notice released on June 6, 2025.

+40. ACA is currently using V4 Fabric for their list of eligible BSLs, which corresponds to availability data as of December 31, 2023.
 Will ACA release an updated list of eligible BSLs, and can a link to the latest fabric be provided?

 ACA will finalize the BEAD-eligible locations in accordance with the NTIA BEAD Restructuring Policy Notice before launching the Benefit of the Bargain Round.
-Once the locations are updated, they will be displayed at https://az.broadbandnavigator.com/map and ACA BEAD Grantor Portal.
+These locations are displayed at Arizona Broadband Navigator and ACA BEAD Grantor Portal.

-34. With other federal grants being canceled, will the maps be updated to reflect 'unfunded' or 'now eligible' locations?
+41. With other federal grants being canceled, will the maps be updated to reflect 'unfunded' or 'now eligible' locations?
 Can these locations be considered in current applications?

 ACA will finalize the BEAD-eligible locations in accordance with the NTIA BEAD Restructuring Policy Notice before launching the Benefit of the Bargain Round.
-Once the locations are updated, they will be displayed at https://az.broadbandnavigator.com/map and the BEAD Grantor Portal.
+Once the locations are updated, they will be displayed at Arizona Broadband Navigator and the BEAD Grantor Portal.

-35. Can ISPs submit updated speeds that have been updated after the original cutoff date?
+42. Can ISPs submit updated speeds that have been updated after the original cutoff date?